 Education, Language Arts

-This course is appropriate for educators who teach reading in grades PreK-2.
+This course is appropriate for teachers in 7th - 12th grade.

 |We advise you to review and download the course syllabus before registering.||Syllabus|

 - Gained knowledge of the mental processes English readers use to comprehend written text and appreciation for how these processes should govern sentence structure